 - The Minnesota-Wisconsin Baptist Convention of the Southern Baptist Church has established a scholarship program with Bethel Seminary St. Paul to provide theological education to future church leaders in Minnesota and Wisconsin.
-As part of this program, two courses, Baptist Distinctives and Southern Baptist History, are offered at Bethel Seminary St. Paul for Southern Baptist students and other interested students. - Bethel Seminary San Diego has partnered with the local Presbytery of the Presbyterian Church USA to offer specific courses for students wishing to meet the educational requirements leading to ordination in this denomination. - Bethel Seminary offers credit for courses taught by the staff of Young Life and Campus Crusade. - Bethel is affiliated with Willow Creek Church, and students may arrange for master's degree credit in conjunction with the Willow Creek Leadership Conference and Willow Creek Leadership Summit. - Bethel Seminary will grant one year of credit for course work completed at The Bethlehem Institute, a ministry of Bethlehem Baptist Church in Minneapolis. - Bethel Seminary offers a Master of Arts in Christian Education with a Youth Ministries Concentration through a partnership with Youth Leadership, Inc., a graduate-level youth ministry training organization.
+As part of this program, two courses, Baptist Distinctives and Southern Baptist History, are offered at Bethel Seminary St. Paul for Southern Baptist students and other interested students. - Bethel Seminary San Diego partners with the local Presbytery of the Presbyterian Church USA and the Diocese of Western Anglicans to offer specific courses for students wishing to meet the educational requirements leading to ordination in these denominations. - Bethel Seminary offers credit for courses taught by the staff of Young Life and Campus Crusade. - Bethel Seminary offers a Master of Arts in Christian Education with a Youth Ministries Concentration through a partnership with Youth Leadership, Inc., a graduate-level youth ministry training organization.